 If you ask yourself that question right now, do you know the answer?
 Or even where to start?
 The good news is that building owners responsibility for fire protection is outlined in the most recent requirements of the International Fire Code and there are software systems like Blazemark to help you comply.

-Blazemark is a secure cloud-based application that permits cataloguing critical infrastructure and facilities with items such as floor plans, annotated photos, GIS information and other details that both facilities management and first responders require to keep an incident small and manageable.
-In addition, the software benefits not only improved response, but addressing any concerns that may come from internal fire and safety audits.
-Having the emergency pre plans on-line also lends itself exceptionally well to table top drills and training.
-Blazemark has seen some insurers offer premium discounts for having pre plans.
-Blazemark pre plans also address these requirements from the 2015 International Fire Code:
+Blazemark is a secure cloud-based application that permits cataloguing critical infrastructure and facilities with items such as water supplies, floor plans, shutoffs, annotated photos, GIS information, and other details that both facilities management and first responders require to keep an incident small and manageable.
+In addition, the software supports improved response, and also helps address any concerns that may come from internal fire and safety audits.
+Having the emergency preplans on-line also lends itself exceptionally well to tabletop drills and training.
+Blazemark has seen some insurers offer businesses premium discounts for having preplans.
+Blazemark preplans also address these requirements from the 2015 International Fire Code:

 SECTION 3308 OWNER’S RESPONSIBILITY FOR FIRE PROTECTION